Last updated on June 28, 2022 3:42 am

 - Always rinse and fully clean your pliers after every use, especially if you came in contact with chemicals and other corrosive catalysts such as saltwater.

-- Properly store your pliers in a dry and cool space to prevent moisture-buildup and rust formation.
-Consider occasionally treating them with anti-rust solutions as well like silicone spray.
+- Properly store your pliers in a dry and cool space to prevent moisture buildup and rust formation.
+Consider occasionally treating hand tools with anti-rust solutions as silicone spray that doesn’t accumulate grease and grime.

 - Ensure that you regularly inspect and maintain pliers that have cutting edges to reduce dulling and maintain performance.